 This year, my oldest daughter is poised to participate in her first Christmas gift exchange.
 She drew a name in her preschool class last week, and we are now on the hunt for a $2 gift for a little boy.
 I know much of the fun comes from letting my daughter select a gift on her own.
 Yet, the parent in me wants to encourage some level of practicality.
 It’s easy for a lot of cheap junk to find its way into the house during the holidays, and I’d prefer not to do that to other parents.

-So as my daughter and I head out to the dollar store, here are some gift ideas we’ll try to keep in mind.
+So as my daughter and I head out to the dollar store in search of bargains, here are some gift ideas we’ll try to keep in mind.

 1. Consumable gifts.
 These are gifts that can be used up, eaten, or otherwise made to disappear over time.
 They are the ultimate anti-clutter gifts.
 Items in this category include lip balm, bubble bath, body wash, hand soap, bath crayons, hand sanitizer, lotion, nail polish, bubbles, character-themed band-aids (Dora, Cars, etc.), character-themed toothbrush and toothpaste, temporary tattoos, sidewalk chalk, movie tickets, fast food gift cards, and hot chocolate mix.